randomseed-io/bankster/README.md

 * **Data readers** for currencies and monetary amounts expressed with EDN.
 * Customizable currency and money **formatting** with **locale support**.

+## Contracts

+See [Bankster Contracts][CONTRACTS.md] for practical contracts (what is guaranteed, what is "soft" vs "strict", how the default registry is chosen, when exceptions are thrown, how the protocols behave) for Bankster's core axis: `Currency`, `Money`, `Registry` records and the `Monetary`, `Scalable` and `Accountable` protocols.

 ## Installation

 To use Bankster in your project, add the following to dependencies section of